wuyanbujiatang/DFT/readme.txt

-It dispaly DFT and IDFT.
+It dispalys DFT and IDFT.